jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 You can topple Darth Blockbuster.
 Not only do you already wield much power with eReadesrs, smartphones, and hi-speed internet, you hold the strongest lever of power ever.
 From hospital cleaners to internet technical support, from civil engineers to claims adjusters, you are at the frontline—the place that creates political power.

 I'm being very serious.
 Remember when I said, "power is to politics what money is to finance".
 Well being on the frontline is why you're so important Stargazer.
 Only you know the exact tools we need to finish the Internet Age upgrade.
 The daily pain of real work gives you knowledge.
 Knowledge makes you powerful—a power Darth Blockbuster will never have.
-Realize that while you're taking hold of the new levers of power, all the antagonists can do is play defense because they don't work for a living.
+Realize that while you're taking hold of the new levers of power, all the antagonists can do is play defense because they don't want to work for a living.

 That's why you, Stargazer, are the hero of Techvolution.
 That's the way it should be.
 Average Joes and Janes are always the heroes.
 Luke Skywalker, Princess Leia, Neo, and Cinderella were all regular people.
 Heroes aren't born.
 They're stargazers, dreamers, believers, and achievers.
 They become heroes when they step up to defeat the bad guys.
 I'm like Obi-Wan Kenobi, Morpheus, or the fairy godmother, merely a guide to teaching you how to overcome the villains.
 So, the time is now, Stargazer, to leave the farm and join the rebellion.